dioday45/FIN-525-Project/README.md

 ## Code organization

-The codebase is meticulously organized.
 Within the ```src``` directory, the ```scripts/data_downloader``` folder encapsulates the logic for retrieving data from CoinGecko through their API, while the ```loader/utils``` folder houses utility functions for batch aggregation.
 The notebooks directory contains the detailed ```Main.ipynb```, providing insights into the raw data processing and cluster creation processes.
 All datasets reside in the data folder, accessible via a Google Drive link outlined in the above section.

 Here is an overview of the codebase:

 ```
 .